qld-gov-au/ckanext-validation/README.md

 This mode might be useful for instances where datasets are harvested from other sources, or where multiple publishers create datasets and as a maintainer you only want to give visibility to the quality of data, encouraging publishers to fix any issues.

 You will need to run the `worker` commmand to pick up validation jobs.
 Please refer to the [background jobs documentation](http://docs.ckan.org/en/latest/maintaining/background-tasks.html) for more details:

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file jobs worker

+ON CKAN <= 2.8:

     paster jobs worker -c /path/to/ini/file